Chlumsky/msdf-atlas-gen/README.md

 Notes:
 - *Sharp corners* refers to preservation of corner sharpness when upscaled.
-- *Soft effects* refers to the support of effects that use true distance, such as glows, rounded borders, or simplified shadows.
+- *Soft effects* refers to the support of effects that use true distance, such as glows, rounded outlines, or simplified shadows.
-- *Hard effects* refers to the support of effects that use pseudo-distance, such as mitered borders or thickness adjustment.
+- *Hard effects* refers to the support of effects that use perpendicular distance, such as mitered outlines or thickness adjustment.

 ## Getting started